aidudezzz/deepbots-tutorials/README.md

         self.episodeScoreList = []  # A list to save all the episode scores, used to check if task is solved
 ```

-Before implementing the base environment methods, we will first implement the respawnRobot() method,
+Before implementing the base environment methods, we will first implement the `respawnRobot()` method,
-which spawns the *CartPole robot node*, resetting it to its inital state, using several Webots methods.
+which spawns the *CartPole robot* node, resetting it to its initial state, using several Webots methods.
-This method also uses the simulationResetPhysics() supervisor method to reset the simulation.
+This method also uses the `simulationResetPhysics()` supervisor method to reset the simulation.
-Lastly, it resets the self.messageReceived variable used in the background for robot-supervisor communication.
+Lastly, it resets the `self.messageReceived` variable used in the background for robot-supervisor communication.

+(mind the indentation of the following code snippets, the following methods all belong inside the
+*CartpoleSupervisor* class)
 ```python
     def respawnRobot(self):
         if self.robot is not None: